Cham0i/SecPlus/README.md

 - Authority: Appears to be coming from superordinate or legitimate business, coworker, etc with authorization.
 - Intimidation: Invokes a fear of punishment or responsibility of a major loss
-- Consensus/ social proof: Comforts to a popular verdict (sheeple. beheheheheh)
+- Consensus/ social proof: Comforts to a popular verdict ("Everyone else is doing it, why aren't you?")
 - Scarcity: Invokes a fear of missing out on a rewarding opportunity
 - Urgency: Pressures the victim into taking action due to a closing time frame
 - Familiarity/ Liking: Friendship or bond building using a victims sense of humor, hobbies, tastes, etc.